in

 How to Measure Granite

-Measuring your countertop for granite installation only takes little effort.
+Measuring your countertop for granite installation only takes a little effort.
 These are the tools you will need:

 The general rule to follow is to measure your counter space twice.
-Estimation must be done carefully, precisely and accurately.
+Estimation must be done carefully, precisely, and accurately.
 Here are some tips you can follow in measuring your counter space:

 Draw a diagram of your countertop space.
 Remember to include the backsplash in your drawing and measurement,